alpaddesai/SoftwareEngineering/README.md

 # Software Engineering

-The project provides an introduction to system level verification.
+The project provides an introduction to software engineering

 Confidential information is not displayed.
 Please download the executable in for details.